-Sometimes we don’t have the time or often the motivation to get out and enjoy a ride our motorcycle as much as we’d liked to.
-It could be the case of hectic schedules; too many tasks and quite simply the juggling of busy full lives.
-And then when we’ve got the time, the weather may not cooperate.
-It can be difficult to find that much desired – motorcycling me time!
+Sometimes we don’t have the time or, the motivation to get out and enjoy a ride on our motorcycle as much as we’d like to.
+It could be the case of hectic schedules; too many tasks and quite simply, the juggling of busy full lives.
+And then, when we’ve got the time, the weather may not cooperate.
+It can be difficult to find that much desired – motorcycling “me time” – but here’s how!

-There are two issues here: one is the time constraints and the other is motivation.
-Sometimes being short of time leaves you tired, frazzled and simply lacking the energy to get the gear on, get the bike out and take off for a few hours on your bike.
-And that can lead to a lack of motivation.
+There are two issues here: one time constraints and the other, motivation.
+Being short of time leaves you tired, frazzled and simply lacking the energy to gear up, get the bike out -even for a few hours.
+This lack of time, leads to lack of motivation.

 Here are some suggestions that may help:

 - Schedule into your calendar the rides you would like to get done in a week, then prioritise the time by colour coding the various rides.
 Use the three traffic colours, red, green and amber/yellow.
 Make this plan on a Sunday night as you view the week the ahead.

 Tuesday: Ride to local scenic park – coded green for most important